Have we passed peak health care disruption?

 Small Step Service Design Thinking – The Case of the Nurse Practitioner in the Fire Department

-As we blogged a couple weeks ago, M2 authored a chapter entitled “Using Small Step Service Design Thinking to Create and Implement Services that Improve Patient Care,” in Service Design and Service Thinking in Healthcare and Hospital Management published by Springer.
+As we a couple weeks ago, M2 authored a chapter entitled “Using Small Step Service Design Thinking to Create and Implement Services that Improve Patient Care,” in Service Design and Service Thinking in Healthcare and Hospital Management published by Springer.
 Today we share highlights from the second case study we feature in the chapter.

 Fire department or health care provider?